mgrahamjo/breadbox/README.md

 ### Defining URLs

-The keys on the controllers object you pass to the breadbox function will be used to match requested URLs to your controller functions.
+The keys on the controllers object you pass to the breadbox.init method will be used to match requested URLs to your controller functions.
 The root URL, '/', is matched to the '/index' controller key. '.html' extensions are ignored.

 ```
 var controllers = {